Geometry of the analytic loop group: Some basic notions

 An important point is that $Z_{\epsilon}(\Glie)$ contains a Hopf subalgebra $Z$ of $\U_\epsilon(\Glie)$ with respect to which $\U_\epsilon(\Glie)$ is a free module of rank $\ell^{\text{dim}\Glie}$. $Z$ inherits a Poisson algebra structure from the specialization (semi-classical limit) of the quantum group with generic quantization parameter and $\text{Spec}(Z)$ has a Poisson Lie group structure. $\text{Spec}(Z)$ is then identified, using the double construction, to the Poisson dual group to $G$.
 The symplectic leaves of $\text{Spec}(Z)$ corresponds on one hand to conjugacy classes in $G$, and on the other hand via $\chi$ to equivalence classes of simple representations of $\U_\epsilon(\Glie)$ (the equivalence for a group of automorphism of $\U_\epsilon(\Glie)$).

-A remarkable point in this theory is the relevance of the classical Lie group $G$ and its conjugacy classes for the representation theory of a quantum algebra, and how Poisson geometry comes into the picture.
+A remarkable point in this theory is the relevance of the classical Lie group $G$ and its conjugacy classes for the representation theory of a quantum algebra, and how Poisson geometry comes into the picture (see also \cite{bo} for a relationship with isomonodromic deformations of irregular connections on $G$-bundles over the disc).
 We have a correspondence between the various objects :

 This is a very interesting example of interactions between various geometric objects and algebraic representation theory.
 One of the aims of the present paper is to extend this picture to the affine case.
 We will see that other geometric objects come into the picture.